 The issue is my panels provide power during the day when everyone else’s panels are also producing electricity.
 So, unless I use it myself to offset the above charge, I get paid a fraction of what the power company will charge my neighbour for using my spare electricity.
 Also, the peak rate (in the evening) for time-of-day pricing is much higher than during the day.

 The big assumption is the discount rate.
-If you are prepared to accept a lower return (and lock in electricity prices), then partial shifting can be worth it at current prices.
+At current prices, partial shifting is worth it if you are prepared to accept a lower return.

 But batteries aren’t yet a “no brainer” cheaper option.